 “You can customize male genitals, which is… interesting.”

 This is where Cyberpunk 2077 thrives.
-Following an economic collapse during the early 21st century, the United States places its survival in the hands of massive corporations.
+Following an economic collapse during the early 21st century, the United States placed its survival in the hands of massive corporations.
 However, these corporations operate above the law and deal in weapons, robotics, cybernetics, pharmaceuticals, and more.

 You play as V – A hired gun who, more than anything, wants to create a legacy for himself in Night City.
-V can be either gender, and customization seems a little barren compared to other games in the same genre.
+V can be either gender and customization seems a little barren compared to other games in the same genre.
 You can, however, customize male genitals, which is… interesting.

 Along with his partner, Jackie Welles, V is contracted to steal “the chip of immortality” from the ominous Arasaka Corporation.
-Together the duo manages to steal the device, but things go horribly wrong.
+Together, the duo manages to steal the device, but things go horribly wrong.
 V inserts the chip in his head to preserve its integrity, and upon meeting with the fixer who initially gave him the contract, he is shot dead.
 Luckily, due to “the chip of immortality” in his head, V survives, but not without complications.
 Johnny Silverhead or, as you might know him, Keanu Reeves, merges with V’s subconscious.

 “Labeled as a game that every decision is important when, in reality, no decision has any consequences.”